AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/migrate-content-non-dita.md

 >[!CAUTION]
 >
-> The steps to convert your existing XHTML document into DITA topic differ based on your deployment type: Cloud Service or On-Premise.
-Select only the tab relevant to your deployment.
+> The following tabs provide instructions to convert your existing XHTML document into DITA topic based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]